CoT-RVS: Zero-Shot Chain-of-Thought Reasoning Segmentation for Videos: Introduction

+To address this challenge, this paper aims at injecting stronger temporal reasoning ability into a segmentation framework through diversely pre-trained MLLMs empowered by zero-shot Chain-of-Thoughts \citep{wei2022chain}.
+We enable new model capabilities through carefully designed task-specific prompts and innovative module interaction, a visionary trend also shared by \cite{guo2022images,lian2023llm,hu2023look}.
+Thus, we propose CoT-RVS, a novel, modular framework, whose key success lies in its exceptional reasoning capability on the {\em temporal-semantic correlation} across keyframe candidates, see an example in Fig.~\ref{fig:keyframe_demo}.
+At inference time, CoT-RVS analyzes the visible objects within a given frame that possibly matches the language query (semantic), and chooses a corresponding keyframe for each instance of interest, where the object can be observed with the least effort among all frames (temporal).

+Thus, our CoT analysis requires complex, human-level reasoning within and among different video frames, \textit{e.g., ``Frame 3 and 4 contains the player in shooting posture, which satisfies the user query, while frame 3 is a better keyframe with a clearer view.''}.
+We will show in this paper that an accurate, in-depth reasoning for this temporal-semantic correlation will significantly improve the model performance in processing time sensitive query.

-One of the standout features of the ThinkVideo framework is its training-free nature, making it compatible with open-source and closed-source MLLMs.
-We leverage the state-of-the-art Gemma3~\cite{team2025gemma} and GPT-4o~\cite{hurst2024gpt4o} as the ``thinking'' agent in our ThinkVideo framework to generate keyframe selectivity.
-To evaluate the effectiveness of ThinkVideo, we conduct comprehensive experiments on referring VOS datasets (\textit{e.g.,} MeViS~\cite{MeViS} and Refer-DAVIS-17~\cite{pont20172017}) and reasoning VOS datasets (\textit{e.g.,} ReVOS~\cite{yan2024visa} and ReasonVOS~\cite{videolisa}).
-We demonstrate that ThinkVideo significantly outperforms existing referring and reasoning VOS approaches, qualitatively and quantitatively, with its more general formulation based on Reasoning Video Instance Segmentation (Reasoning VIS), which can output multiple instance-level mask sequences that satisfy the user query.
-In addition, we propose a variant version of ThinkVideo for online video streams, where CoT is used to update the target object when a new object starts to appear in the middle of the video that aligns better with the text query.
+One of the other standout features of the CoT-RVS framework is its training-free nature, making it compatible with open-source and closed-source MLLMs.
+We leverage the state-of-the-art Gemma3~\citep{team2025gemma} and GPT-4o~\citep{hurst2024gpt4o} as the ``thinking'' agent in our CoT-RVS framework to generate keyframe selectivity.
+To evaluate the effectiveness of CoT-RVS, we conduct comprehensive experiments on referring VOS datasets (\textit{e.g.,} MeViS~\citep{MeViS} and Refer-DAVIS-17~\citep{pont20172017}) and reasoning VOS datasets (\textit{e.g.,} ReVOS~\citep{yan2024visa} and ReasonVOS~\citep{videolisa}).
+We demonstrate that CoT-RVS significantly outperforms existing referring and reasoning VOS approaches, qualitatively and quantitatively, with its more general formulation based on Reasoning Video Instance Segmentation (Reasoning VIS), which can output multiple instance-level mask sequences to satisfy the user query.
+In addition, we propose a variant version of CoT-RVS for online video streams, where CoT is used to update the target object when a new object starts to appear in the middle of the video that aligns better with the text query.

-In conclusion, our contributions include: \begin{itemize} \item We propose ThinkVideo, a zero-shot-CoT framework for Reasoning VIS and VOS. \item ThinkVideo significantly outperforms existing SOTA qualitatively and quantitatively. \item We extend ThinkVideo to process online video streams. \end{itemize}